erictt/computer-science-learning/source/_posts/cs6210/lesson-09.md

 <img src="https://i.imgur.com/VjbFQX7.png" style="width: 800px" />

 - The DQ principle can be used to measure the loss of service during upgrades, and there are three upgrade strategies that can be employed:
-	- Fast reboot: All servers are brought down at once, upgraded, and then turned back on.
+	- **Fast reboot**: All servers are brought down at once, upgraded, and then turned back on.
 This results in complete loss of service for the entire upgrade duration.
-	- Rolling upgrade: Servers are upgraded one at a time, resulting in no complete loss of service, but there is a DQ loss every time a server is upgraded.
+	- **Rolling upgrade**: Servers are upgraded one at a time, resulting in no complete loss of service, but there is a DQ loss every time a server is upgraded.
-	- Big flip: Half of the servers are brought down at once, upgraded, and then turned back on, followed by the other half.
+	- **Big flip**: Half of the servers are brought down at once, upgraded, and then turned back on, followed by the other half.
 This results in 50% capacity service during the upgrade duration.
 - Regardless of the strategy used, there is always a DQ loss that cannot be hidden from users.
 The system administrator has to make informed decisions on how to minimize this loss during upgrades, and the DQ principle can help in making these decisions.

 ### Conclusion